Zoran Đorđević (football manager): Club coaching career

 On 9 June 2007 Đorđević signed a contract with IPL club F.C.
 Zob Ahan for the 2007–08 season following the departure of Rasoul Korbekandi who resigned due to health issues.
 He was sacked in October 2007 following unsatisfactory results in the 2007–08 Iran Pro League season.
 Coach Đorđević removed from the starting lineup some experienced players who did not fit into his concept and promoted from the youth team a 17-year-old goalkeeper Mohammad Bagher Sadeghi and 16-year-old Mohsen Mosalman who became the youngest player ever to score a goal against Persepolis F.C. – the most successful and biggest club in Iran.
 His disagreements with the club management over player selection led to his departure from the club, claiming he wanted to build a champion team at a club which never finished higher than 5th position in the Iranian League.
 After coach Đorđević's departure, in the very next season Zob Ahan club won the national cup which was their second trophy in club history and narrowly lost the league on the final match of the season, finishing 2nd on goal difference.
-People in Esfahan today praise ZĐorđević for his farsighted vision and his contribution of launching the careers of talented young players who reached the Iran national team.
+People in Esfahan today praise Z. Đorđević for his farsighted vision and his contribution of launching the careers of talented young players who reached the Iran national team.
 Tomislav Savic, the former goalkeeper coach of Atletico Madrid who was brought to the club by head coach Đorđević, received the best goalkeeper coach award in Iran in 2008–09 and still remains with the club into his fourth season.

 On 5 February 2007 Đorđević was appointed head-coach of UAE 2nd Division side Al-Rams.
 In the first half of the 2006–07 season, the club was at the bottom of the standings with only one point and had not registered a single win (15 matches, 0 wins, 1 draw, 14 losses) which led to the dismissal of their Egyptian coach.
 After coach Zoran's arrival in mid-season, he managed to revitalize the team (5 wins, 2 draws, 8 losses, 17 points).
 He created a sensational result when with the bottom club Al-Rams won 4–3 against the league leaders Ajman Club who were until then favourites for promotion to UAE Premier League.